 Like most Google products, Google Forms is fairly intuitive.
 You can create a Google form by following the visual prompts.
 The exact step-by-step process may change as a result of updates, but here’s a basic rundown on how to get going:

-- Navigate to Google Forms directly or through Gmail’s Google apps menu.
+- Navigate to Google Forms directly or through the apps menu in the upper right corner of the Google homepage.

 - Start a blank form, or use one of the templates provided.